Jazz and mento

 Though

-Sam Manning was Trinidadian, he often used Jamaican musicians in his band.
+Sam Manning was Trinidadian, he sometimes used Jamaican musicians in his bands.
 From

 utilized part of a mento song.
 Manning recorded a number of these sides with